phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact

-- If an agent is operating as a server, [`leave_on_terminate`][8] should only be set if the server will never rejoin the cluster again.
+- If an agent is operating as a server, [`leave_on_terminate`][7] should only be set if the server will never rejoin the cluster again.
   - The default value of false for `leave_on_terminate` and `leave_on_interrupt` work well for most scenarios.
-  - If Nomad servers are part of an auto scaling group where new servers are brought up to replace failed servers, using graceful leave avoids causing a potential availability outage affecting the [consensus protocol][9].
+  - If Nomad servers are part of an auto scaling group where new servers are brought up to replace failed servers, using graceful leave avoids causing a potential availability outage affecting the [consensus protocol](https://www.nomadproject.io/docs/internals/consensus.html).
   - As of Nomad 0.8, Nomad includes Autopilot which automatically removes failed or dead servers.
     - This allows the operator to skip setting `leave_on_terminate`

 ---
 class: compact

-If a server does forcefully exit and will not be returning into service, the [server force-leave command][10] should be used to force the server from a _failed_ to a _left_ state.
+- If a server does forcefully exit and will not be returning into service, the [`server force-leave` command](https://www.nomadproject.io/docs/commands/server/force-leave.html) should be used to force the server from a _failed_ to a _left_ state.

-Start the agent again with the `sudo nomad agent -dev` command before continuing to the next section.
+- Start the agent again with the `sudo nomad agent -dev` command before continuing to the next section.

 ```shell
 *$ sudo nomad agent -dev